-Candice Brathwaite and Papa B will openly discuss their relationship difficulties and relationship expert, Siobhan Baillie, will talk us through some tips and tricks to keep the romance alive.
-The discussion will be chaired by Susie Verrill.
+Candice Brathwaite and Papa B will openly discuss their relationship difficulties, the arguments they have had and how they manage to stay strong.
+Relationship expert Siobhan Baillie, will talk us through some tips and tricks to keep the romance alive.
+The discussion will be chaired by Susie Verrill, hilarious lifestyle blogger.

 We will be flexing it up buttercup with Mother Pukka outside Conway Hall to show our support for flexible working.
 Join the flash mob on Red Lion Square with 450 other mums and let’s make some noise

 Christine Armstrong, Danielle Ayres, Helen Bryce and Robyn Wilder